Vijayam

-Vijayam is a 2003 Indian Telugu-language social problem film directed by Singeetam Srinivasa Rao and produced by D. Ramanaidu.
+Vijayam is a 2003 Indian Telugu-language film directed by Singeetham Srinivasa Rao and produced by D. Ramanaidu.
 The film stars Raja and Gajala.
 It was released on 9 May 2003.

 Plot

 Raja, a tribal youth from the Araku Valley, is a bright and ambitious student studying in Visakhapatnam.
 His dream is to win a gold medal in academics and serve as a role model for other tribal children.
 During his time in college, Raja falls in love with Usha, the daughter of a wealthy businessman.
 Usha admires Raja for his honesty and sincerity.
 However, a misunderstanding arises when Usha is mistakenly informed that Raja is the son of a businessman.

 When the truth about Raja's tribal background comes to light, Usha feels betrayed, believing that he deliberately concealed this information from her.
 Heartbroken, she distances herself from him.
 The remainder of the story follows Raja's journey as he strives to win back Usha's trust and approval while staying committed to his academic aspirations and proving his worth.